What Does it Mean when a House Sells for $1? By Eagle

 Where can I find $1 home opportunities?

-Start with municipal programs and tax auctions.
-Some cities advertise these programs openly.
+Start your search with municipal programs and tax auctions.
+The programs exist on the official websites of Baltimore and Detroit and Buffalo.
+The land banks provide equivalent programs for property acquisition.
+Private $1 sales are rarely advertised.
+The sales usually occur through personal connections and family relationships.
 You might also check areas like home selling options in Chesapeake where investors sometimes offload problem properties.